Preparing for your appointmentBy Mayo Clinic Staff

-Although your symptoms may prompt you to visit your family doctor or a general practitioner, you'll likely be referred to a doctor who specializes in diseases of the digestive system (gastroenterologist) to diagnose and treat Zollinger-Ellison syndrome.
+Although your symptoms may prompt you to visit your primary care doctor, you'll likely be referred to a doctor who specializes in diseases of the digestive system (gastroenterologist) to diagnose and treat Zollinger-Ellison syndrome.
 You also may be referred to an oncologist, a doctor who specializes in treating cancer.

 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, let your doctor's staff know if you take any medications.
 Certain acid-reducing drugs, such as proton pump inhibitors or H2 antagonists, can alter the results of some tests used to diagnose Zollinger-Ellison syndrome.
 However, don't stop taking these medications without consulting your doctor.

 - Write down any symptoms you're experiencing, including any that may seem unrelated.

 - Write down key personal information, including any major stresses or recent life changes.
 Also write down what you know of your family's medical history.

 - Make a list of all medications, vitamins or supplements you're taking.